Kevin Parienté

 Kévin Parienté (born 19 January 1987) is a French professional footballer who plays a midfielder.
-Besides France, he has played in Spain, Turkey, and Israel.
+Besides France, he has played in Spain, Turkey.

 Biography

 Early years

 Born in Paris, Pariente was a student at the Clairefontaine, an elite football academy in France.
-From there he joined the youth side of Paris Saint-Germain and teamed up with Rudy Haddad.
+From there he joined the youth side of Paris Saint-Germain.

-Being that the two players are Jewish, Israeli club Maccabi Tel Aviv brought Pariente in for a trial after he had played 18 matches for Levante's B side.
-Haddad convinced Pariente to sign for Maccabi.
-Pariente stated his desire to sign for the club after feeling alone in Spain and in Israel he has family in Ashdod.
-Pariente impressed during his trial but did not receive a contract offer.

-His ended contract with Sedan was on 1 February 2010 dissolved, the midfielder signed a new deal for AS Cannes, until the end of season.
-In January 2012, he finally moved to Israel and signed at Hapoel Petah Tikva.
+His ended contract with Sedan was on 1 February 2010 dissolved, the midfielder signed a new deal for AS Cannes, until the end of season..